Most Mental Health Apps Are Built for Good Days

 The smiley face problem

 And for mild stress and general wellbeing, fine.
 That works.
-But here’s the thing most of these apps don’t account for: when you’re genuinely struggling with a mood disorder, reducing your entire internal state to a smiley face isn’t just oversimplified.
-It’s kind of insulting.
+But here’s the thing most of these apps don’t account for: when you’re genuinely struggling with a mood disorder, reducing your entire internal state to a smiley face is actively unhelpful.

-There have been days where my mood was a 2 out of 10, my energy was actually a 7, my sleep was 4 hours, and my stability — the thing that tells me whether I can trust my own reactions — was near zero.
+There have been days where my mood was a 2 out of 10, my energy was actually a 7, my sleep was 4 hours, and my stability (the thing that tells me whether I can trust my own reactions) was near zero.
 Those four numbers tell a very different story from a sad face.
 They tell me I’m in a mixed state, probably sleep-deprived, potentially heading toward something worse.
+That’s why mood alone isn’t enough.
 A sad face tells me nothing.

 The problem isn’t that these apps are bad.
 It’s that they were designed by people optimizing for engagement metrics, not clinical utility.
 A smiley face picker has lower friction than a multi-axis mood entry.
 More people will complete it.
 The DAU numbers look better.
 The app store reviews are nicer.